We're updating our terminology in Jira

 overdue

-Find issues that were due before today.
+Find work items that were due before today.

 overdue